boldflight/BibleConverter/test_EPUB/output/Jeremiah.md

 ## Chapter 43 <!-- scripture:43 -->

-### Jeremiah Predicts that Nebuchadnezzar Will Plunder Egypt and Its Gods

 [1] Jeremiah finished telling all the people all these things the Lord their God had sent him to tell them.
 [2] Then Azariah son of Hoshaiah, Johanan son of Kareah, and other arrogant men said to Jeremiah, “You are telling a lie!
 The Lord our God did not send you to tell us, ‘You must not go to Egypt and settle there.’
 [3] But Baruch son of Neriah is stirring you up against us.
 He wants to hand us over to the Babylonians so that they will kill us or carry us off into exile in Babylon.”